Joseph Sturge: Campaign against apprenticeship

 The original statement was signed by two free African-Caribbeans and six apprentices, and was authenticated by an English Baptist minister Thomas Price of Hackney, who wrote the introduction.
 Following another trip and further study, Sturge published The West Indies in 1837.
 Both books highlighted the cruelty and injustice of the system of indentured apprenticeship.
 They reported on the abuse of apprentices, and the way the treadmill was used in prisons, and by 1840 changes had been made.

-Whilst in Jamaica, Sturge worked with the Baptist chapels to found Free Villages, to create homes for freed slaves when they achieved full emancipation.
+While in Jamaica, Sturge worked with the Baptist chapels to found Free Villages, to create homes for freed slaves when they achieved full emancipation.
 They planned the communities to be outside the control of planters.

-He bought two plantations on the Caribbean island of Montserrat, Olveston and Elberton to demonstrate that slavery was unnecessary.
+He bought two plantations on the Caribbean island of Montserrat, Olveston, and Elberton to demonstrate that slavery was unnecessary.

 As a result of Sturge's single-minded campaign, in which he publicised details of the brutality of apprenticeship to shame the British Government, a major row broke out amongst abolitionists.
 The more radical element were pitted against the government.
 Although both had the same ends in sight, Sturge and the Baptists, with mainly Nonconformist support, led a successful popular movement for immediate and full emancipation.
 As a consequence, the British Government moved the date for full emancipation forward to 1 August 1838.
 They abolished the 12-year intermediary apprenticeship scheme.
 For many English Nonconformists and African-Caribbean people, 1 August 1838, became recognised as the true date of abolition of slavery in the British Empire.